EB-5 Investment Visa USA Lawyer

 In order to become a lawful permanent resident, eligible investors must file a FORM I-829, Petition by Entrepreneur to Remove Conditions.
 FORM I-829 must be filed within 90 days before the second anniversary of an Alien Investor’s admission to the United States as a conditional resident with the EB5 visa.

-Houston immigration attorney represent clients worldwide and offer consultations with an experienced Board-Certified immigration lawyer, either by telephone or at our Houston law office.
+Houston immigration attorney Adan G. Vega represents clients worldwide and the law firm offers consultations with an experienced Board-Certified immigration lawyer, either by telephone or at our Houston law office.
 To schedule an appointment to talk privately with one of our experienced attorneys, call 713.527.9606 or contact us online.